-Based on the hit T.V. series.
-Jim Phelps was sent to Prague for a mission to prevent the theft of classified material.
-His wife Claire and his trusted partner Ethan Hunt were members of Phelps' team.
-Unfortunately, something went horribly wrong and the mission failed, leaving Ethan Hunt the lone survivor.
-After he reported the failed mission, Kittridge (Henry Czerny), the head of the agency suspects Ethan of being the culprit for the failed mission.
-Now, Ethan uses unorthodox methods (Which includes the aid of an arms dealer going by the name "Max") to try to find who set him up and to clear his name.Written by
+Based on the hit television series.
+Jim Phelps (Jon Voight) was sent to Prague for a mission to prevent the theft of classified material.
+His wife Claire (Emmanuelle Béart) and his trusted partner Ethan Hunt (Tom Cruise) were members of Phelps' team.
+Unfortunately, something went horribly wrong and the mission failed, leaving Ethan Hunt the seemingly lone survivor.
+After he reported the failed mission, Kittridge (Henry Czerny), the head of the agency, suspects Ethan of being the culprit for the failed mission.
+Now, Ethan uses unorthodox methods (which includes the aid of an arms dealer going by the name "Max" (Vanessa Redgrave)) to try to find who set him up and to clear his name.Written by

 60 of 76 people found this review helpful.

 Was this review helpful to you?